 Let us call you to learn more about our treatment options.

-When a person detoxes from alcohol, they may suffer from symptoms that include:
+When a person detoxes from alcohol, they may suffer from withdrawal symptoms that include:

 - feeling jumpy

 - change in appetite

 - body tremors or shakiness, especially in hands

 Symptoms of alcohol withdrawal have the potential to be life-threatening, especially if they are not treated properly.
 Detoxing from alcohol can also progress into a more severe form of alcohol withdrawal, known as delirium tremens (“DTs”).

 - hallucinations (seeing, hearing, or feeling things that are not there)

 Up to 50 percent of people who stop drinking experience acute withdrawal symptoms.
 These affect the daily functions of the body.
 Once the initial withdrawal phase has passed, the symptoms people experience are typically more psychological.

 Alcohol Detox Timeline – Withdrawal Symptoms When You Stop Drinking